Sending Love & Light

 Product Used:

-The whole panel is attached to the card front using dimensionals.
-To decorate the inside of the card, I stamped another greeting from the Celebrating You stamp set onto Basic White card using Soft Suede ink.
-I attached a narrow strip of the same pattern Design A Daydream Designer Series Paper and a very narrow strip of Soft Suede card across the bottom of the card.
+I also added three large coloured Rhinestones down the upper right hand side of the card front.
+To decorate the inside of the card, I stamped another greeting from the Leaves of Holly stamp set onto Basic White ard using Cherry Cobbler ink.
+I attached a piece of Boughs of Holly Designer Series Paper across the bottom of the stamped panel.

 Bye for now,